New England Patriots vs New York Giants NFL Rivalry

 Rivalry Players And Coaches

-Bill Belichick: Patriots head coach from 2000-Present.
-No single individual has been more involved in the Patriots - Giants Rivalry than Bill Belichick.
-He coached the Patriots during each of their Super Bowl matchups against the Giants, and has turned New England into one of the greatest sports dynasties of the 21st Century.
+No single individual has been more involved in the Patriots-Giants Rivalry than Bill Belichick.
+He coached the Patriots during each of their Super Bowl matchups against the Giants, and has turned New England into one of the greatest sports dynasties of the 21st century.

-Tom Brady: Former Patriots quarterback from 2000-2019.
-Tom Brady is largely considered one of the greatest quarterbacks in NFL history, and his nearly perfect season during the 2007-2008 NFL season is a sizable argument in his favor.
+Tom Brady is largely considered the greatest quarterback in NFL history, and his nearly perfect season during the 2007-2008 NFL season is a sizable argument in his favor.
 He twice lost against the Giants in the Super Bowl, which is one of the few stains on his legendary career.

-David Tyree: Former Giants wide receiver from 2003-2008.
 While the entire body of Tyree’s career isn’t exactly as noteworthy as other members of this list, he was front and center for one of the most dramatic moments in Super Bowl history.
-It was his “helmet catch” that allowed the Giants a chance to rally back and defeat the nearly undefeated Patriots in Super Bowl XLII.
+It was his “helmet catch” that allowed the Giants a chance to rally back and defeat the nearly-undefeated Patriots in Super Bowl XLII.

 - A Farewell to Pats-Giants, the Most Inexplicable NFL Rivalry of the 21st Century